-Once the settings have been sent to the device, device calculates the scaling factors and displays them for the user.
+Once the setting have been sent to the device, device calculates the scaling factors and displays them for the user.
 The "VT scaling factor P/S" describes the ratio between the primary voltage and the secondary voltage.
 The per-unit scaling factors ("VT scaling factor p.u.") for both primary and secondary values are also displayed.

-The triggering of a voltage protection stage can be based on one, two, or three voltages (the "Pick-up terms" setting at Protection $\rightarrow$ Voltage $\rightarrow$ [protection stage menu] $\rightarrow$ Settings).
+The triggering of a voltage protection stage can be based on one, two, or three voltages (the "Pick-up terms" setting at $Protection \rightarrow Voltage \rightarrow [protection stage menu] \rightarrow Settings)$ .
 Fault loops are either line-to-line or line-to-neutral according to the "Measured magnitude" setting.
 As a default, the activation of any one voltage trips the voltage protection stage.

 Figure.
-5.2.2 - 69.
+5.2.2 - 68.
 Selecting the operating mode.

-There are several different ways to use all four voltage channels.
+There are several different ways to use all three voltage channels.
 The voltage measurement modes are the following: